 Seasonal variations represent a periodic movement where the period is not longer than one year.
 The factors, which mainly cause this type of variation in time series, are the climatic changes of the different seasons.
-For example
+For example i.
+Sale of departmental stores go up in festivals.

-- (i) Sale of woolens go up in winter. - (ii) Sale of raincoat and umbrella go up in rainy season. - (iii) Prices of food grains decrease with the arrival of new crop. - (iv) Sale of cooler, refrigerator etc. rise during the summer season.
+- i.
+Sale of woolensgo up in winter. - ii.
+Sale of raincoat and umbrella go up in rainy season. - iii.
+Prices of food grains decrease with the arrival of new crop. - iv.
+Sale of cooler, refrigerator etc. rise during the summer season.

-Another variation occurs due to man-made convention and customs, which people follow at different times like Durga Pooja, Dashehra, Deepawali, Ide.
+Another variation occurs due to man-made convention and customs, which people follow at different times like DurgaPooja, Dashehra, Deepawali, Ide.
 X-Max etc. The seasonal variations may take place per day per week or per month.
 For example:

-- (i) Sale of departmental stores go up in festivals. - (ii) Sale of cloths and Jewelry pick up in marriages. - (iii) Sale of Paint, furniture and electronics goes up during festivals like, Deepawali, Ide, X-max etc. - (iv) Sale of vehicles increase considerably during Durga Pooja and Dasherhra.
+- ii.
+Sale of cloths and Jewelry pick up in marriages. - iii.
+Sale of Paint, furniture and electronics goes up during festivals like, Deepawali, Ide, X-max etc. - iv.
+Sale of vehicles increase considerably during DurgaPooja and Dasherhra.